-FameLab is one of the biggest science communication competitions in the world.
+FameLab is the leading science communication competition in the world

 FameLab is a live science communication competition that aims to discover charismatic early career scientists who can inspire people to see the world from new perspectives.
 It is run annually in Australia and in over 30 countries across the world.